trival/node-fetch-request-proxy/README.md

 A little more verbose, but hey, it's fetch :)

+Requires `nodejs >= 18.0.0` because this is when `fetch` became natively available.

-Look at the source code, if you want to implement the details yourself, it is roughly 90 lines of commented code.
+Look at the source code, if you want to implement the details yourself, it is roughly 90 lines of sparsely commented code.

 ## License